Kiedtl/mouse/README.md

 ### **Mouse and the `protect` command**
 ...

-## Cross-Compatibility
-While Mouse is theoretically cross-compatible because it is built on an open-source technology, Mouse may not be completely cross-compatible in practice.
-One example is the easter eggs, some of which work only on Windows.
-In addition, Mouse has not been tested or debugged on any other platformo he rhan Windows 10.
-For this reason, contributions and isues outlining problems with Mouse on other platforms and providing a fix for it would be welcome.

 ## Easter eggs
 I've buried around 8  easter eggs in Mouse.
 If you think you've found one, please file an issue!